Election nonprofit that drew GOP ire in 2020 renews grants

 The initial election offices selected are: Contra Costa and Shasta counties in California; Greenwich, Connecticut; Kane and Macoupin counties in Illinois; Ottawa County, Michigan; Clark County, Nevada; Brunswick and Forsyth counties in North Carolina; and Madison, Wisconsin.

-In Wisconsin, a perennial political battleground where former President Donald Trump has sought to decertify the results of the 2020 presidential election, Republican lawmakers tried to work around Democratic Gov. Tony Evers’ veto power this spring by proposing an amendment to the state constitution that would ban private funding for elections.
+In Wisconsin, Republican lawmakers tried to work around Democratic Gov. Tony Evers’ veto power this spring by proposing an amendment to the state constitution that would ban private funding for elections.
 The proposal passed the Legislature but would need a second consecutive approval in 2023 before it could be put to a statewide vote.

-Madison Deputy Clerk Jim Verbick said he saw joining the alliance as a way to stay current on how other election officials are operating.
-He said his office will consider accepting grants and wasn’t worried about the city’s involvement drawing backlash.

-“ The issue has gone to the courts, and the courts have repeatedly said there was nothing wrong with the grants,” he said.

 Top Wisconsin Republicans said they believe the program has partisan aims.